EdbMails EDB Recovery and Migration software

 Ensure that you create a Public folder on the target server and make it mail-enabled before you migrate.

-Create Exchange Public folder and assign mailbox user
+Create Exchange Public folder and assign admin permissions

 You can manually change the EWS throttling and message size limits on the target Exchange 2016 server by following the steps outlined in the links below.